8ta4/say/DONTREADME.md

 > Why does each day gets its own file?

-Daily files load faster.
+This makes it easy to search for a specific date.

 If you need weekly or monthly transcriptions, you can simply concatenate the daily transcriptions.

-This also makes it easy to search for a specific date.

 > How does this tool segment each file?